|

 Gun

-saves two women from a brutal attack.
-One of
+Reilly saves two women from a brutal attack.

-to the taciturn cop - so much so that she joins
+attracted to the taciturn cop - so much so that

-the St. Paul Police Academy.
-As fate would have
+she joins the St. Paul Police Academy.
+As fate

-another cop, Dez has a steadfast rule she has
+with another cop, Dez has a steadfast rule she

 But as Jaylynn and Dez get to know one another,